-The information entered below will be stored by the core LST CCI project team in a password-protected document for the duration of the project.
+The information entered below will be stored by the core LST CCI project team in a passwordprotected document for the duration of the project.
 The information you provide us with may be shared with other members of the LST CCI project team and ESA where this is beneficial to the project.
 We will not share this information with anyone outside of the core LST CCI project team, or use the information you provide for any purpose, other than activities that are directly related to the LST CCI project, without asking your permission first.
 The information you have entered will be transferred to a new LST CCI core project team, should this change at any point during the lifetime of the project, or the core project team for any direct LST CCI follow-on project, with the aforementioned restrictions and storage requirements.
 The information will be deleted by the original project team following transfer unless you give your express permission for this information to be retained by the original project team.
 You may request that the information you have provided below be removed from the project team database at any time by emailing: crg.lst-cci@acri-st.fr

-What i is the name of the institution you work at?
-In whi ch countries do you currently work?
-Would you be interested in being contacted about any of the following?
-Follow up on your survey responses Follow up, short questionnaires to clarify requirements for this project Workshop on LST user requirements held at the Met Office in the UK in 2020 New LST CCI data that you may wish to use (single sensor data products from L Earth Orbiting and Geostationary Earth Orbiting satellites; climate data records from InfraRed (IR) and Microwave (MW) instruments; merged IR products to resolve the diurnal cycle; experimental IR + MW merged product) Other aspects of this project Related / future LST projects Related CCI projects f you a are happy for us to make contact about your selections above by email, please confirr m your email address: ii your ciriaii address.
+- 1. If you are happy for your responses to be attributed to you, please provide your full name: - 2.
+What is the name of the institution you work at? - 3.
+In which countries do you currently work? - 4.
+Would you be interested in being contacted about any of the following? - □ Follow up on your survey responses - □ Follow up, short questionnaires to clarify requirements for this project - $\hfill\square$ Workshop on LST user requirements held at the Met Office in the UK in 2020 - New LST CCI data that you may wish to use (single sensor data products from Low Earth Orbiting and Geostationary Earth Orbiting satellites; climate data records from InfraRed (IR) and Microwave (MW) instruments; merged IR products to resolve the diurnal cycle; experimental IR + MW merged product) - Other aspects of this project - $\hfill\square$ Related / future LST projects - Related CCI projects - 5.
+If you are happy for us to make contact about your selections above by email, please confirm your email address: - 6.
+If you are happy for us to follow up your survey responses by telephone, please supple a contact number:

-7. Please select the primary climate application from the list for which you use or intend to use LST data.
+- 7. Please select the primary climate application from the list for which you use or intend to use LST data.
 This is the application we would like you to have in mind when you answer the rest of the survey.
 Secondary applications / interests can be selected in the following question.
 You may also submit multiple responses for different primary applications if you wish.\

 - Climate modelling

 - Climate projections

-- Model evaluation
+- o Model evaluation

-- Model assimilation
+- o Model assimilation

 - Detection and attribution of climate change

-- Climate monitoring
+- o Climate monitoring

 - Climate variability

 - o Re-analysis

 - Dataset production

 - Validation / inter-comparison

 - Urban climate

 - o Polar climate

 - Surface / atmosphere interactions

 - Evapotranspiration / vegetation or crop monitoring

 - Water cycle

-- Extreme events
+- o Extreme events

-- Climate impacts
+- o Climate impacts

 - Climate services

-- Regional climate
+- o Regional climate

 - Continental climate

 - Climate in a particular country

-- o Local scale climate (such as city / cities, river basin, etc.)
+- Local scale climate (such as city / cities, river basin, etc.)

 - Other (please specify):